-In the last of a two-part series, we go over another 10 principles of good spreadsheet practice.
+In the last of a two-part series, we go over a further 10 principles of good spreadsheet practice.

 1. Be consistent in structure

 Use the same columns for the same items in each workbook, especially when working with time series.
 A consistent convention within a workbook reduces the risk of error where one sheet refers to another.

 2. Be consistent in the use of formulae

 On any worksheet use the smallest practicable number of different formulae.
 Where it’s necessary to use many formulae, ensure that groups of cells using different formulae are clearly separated.

 3. Keep formulae short and simple

 Shorter formulae are easier to build, less likely to contain errors, easier to understand and review.
 Stage a calculation through multiple cells rather than build a long, complex formula.

 4. Never embed in a formula anything that might change or need to be changed

 Instead, put such values into separate cells and reference them.
 This ensures that values enter the spreadsheet only once, and if change is needed it would happen in just one place.